plotly/documentation/_posts/r/shiny-gallery/2016-02-24-linked-click.md

   output$selection <- renderPrint({
     s <- event_data("plotly_click")
     if (length(s) == 0) {
-      "Click on a cell in the heatmap to \n display a scatterplot" } else {
+      "Click on a cell in the heatmap to display a scatterplot" } else {
       cat("You selected: \n\n")
       as.list(s)